“I am a litigator and counselor who focuses on employment law and trade secret/non-compete issues.”

 Jim concentrates his practice on civil litigation and counseling matters, with an emphasis on employment and trade secret/non-compete issues.

-Jim has a depth of experience advising financial services firms and their employees on a wide variety of legal issues.
+Jim has a depth of experience advising financial services firms and their employees on a wide range of legal issues.
 He has represented clients before FINRA arbitration panels in cases involving employment, raiding, promissory notes, and sales practices.
-He has also represented financial services industry participants on regulatory and compliance issues and in their interactions with regulatory agencies.
+Jim has also represented financial services industry participants on regulatory and compliance issues and in their interactions with regulatory agencies.

 Jim is nationally known for his representation of clients in the financial services industry.
 He has appeared in dozens of FINRA arbitrations throughout the United States.
 In 2016, FINRA adopted a rule change he proposed relating to the FINRA arbitration process.
 He is a contributing legal editor of the Securities Litigation Commentator, a leading industry publication.